isomerpages/moe-chijtp/_cca/Clubs & Societies/Arts Alive!.md

 Students at Arts Alive! get to express, explore and evaluate different art forms while applying various materials, issues and mediums.
 There would be exhibitions and performances to offer them a window to the vibrant arts scene in Singapore, and to raise their cultural and aesthetic awareness.
 Beyond school, they interact with different community groups through the CCA VIA (Values-in Action) to share their knowledge and love for the arts.

 2019-2020 Art sessions: Manga drawing, Felt art and Decoupage<br>
-2021 Art sessions: Pyrography, Cyanotype and Crochet
+2021 Art sessions: Pyrography, Cyanotype and Crochet<br>
+2022 Art sessions: Linocut, Embroidery and Nagomi Art

 **Our Achievements:**
 *   Dyslexia Awareness Art Competition - (Mixed media open category) - 1st Position & 5 Top 20 Positions (2019)
 *   Public Transport Workers' Appreciation 2021 Colouring Contest (Shortlisted)
+*   Best of Show award for the MTC Design For Good Youth Competition 2022